roman-milk/roman-milk.github.io/a-weird-one.md

+===

- ****** A Weird One Ch.
-01 ****** byJust_Plain_Bob© I had to think about the fickle finger of fate.
+I had to think about the fickle finger of fate.
 If I had known about Harry two weeks sooner Pauline could very well have been my girl when Tasha came to town, I wouldn't have had my blind date and Tasha and I would have never happened.

  When I got Pauline home I walked her to her door and thanked her for a fun evening.
 She stepped forward, threw her arms around me and kissed me.
 I felt her tongue probe and then she broke the kiss.